-- Other than in the first six months, you cannot withdraw your investment once it has commenced4. - Unlike an account-based pension, your annual income will not vary during a Financial year. - With an account-based pension, you can vary your income at any time (subject to minimum income requirements).
-In LifeIncome, your first year's income is determined at the commencement of LifeIncome and can rise and fall from one year to the next, depending on the performance of your chosen investment option(s).
+- Unlike an account-based pension, your annual income will not vary during a Financial year.
+With an accountbased pension, you can vary your income at any time (subject to legislative income limit requirements).
+With LifeIncome, your first year's income is determined at the commencement of LifeIncome and can rise and fall from one year to the next, depending on the performance of your chosen investment option(s). - With an account-based pension, partial lump sum withdrawals can be made at any time.
+With Lifelncome, a lump sum withdrawal may be available4 (see page 20), but your income payments will cease.

 The other income stream to consider is the Age Pension, if you qualify.
 Many Australians supplement their own savings by accessing the Age Pension and associated social security benefits, described on page 57.
-Money invested and income paid from Lifelncome is treated concessionally under the assets test and income test and may make you eligible for some or more of the Age Pension sooner than you otherwise would be.
+Money invested and income paid from LifeIncome is treated concessionally under the assets test and income test and may make you eligible for some or more of the Age Pension sooner than you otherwise would be.
 The amount of Age Pension you receive can change over time with indexation but can also rise and fall depending on your total assessed level of assets and income.

-4. Lump sum withdrawals may be capped in accordance with the Capital Access Schedule (CAS).
-See page 30.
+4. Lump sum withdrawals may be capped in accordance with the Capital Access Schedule (CAS), see page 30.